reactjs/react.dev/README.md

 1. Follow the ["Running locally"](#running-locally) instructions
 1. Save the files and check in the browser
-  1. Changes to React components in `src` will hot-reload
+  1. Changes to React components in `src` will hot-reload.
-  1. Changes to markdown files in `content` will hot-reload
+  1. Changes to markdown files in `content` will hot-reload.
-  1. If working with plugins, you may need to remove the `.cache` directory and restart the server
+  1. If working with plugins, you may need to remove the `.cache` directory and restart the server.

 ### Test the change

-1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
+1. If possible, test any visual changes in all the latest versions of common browsers, on both desktop and mobile.
 1. Run `yarn check-all` from the project root.
 (This will run Prettier, ESLint, and Flow.)

 ### Push it